-POLICY #BOD-12 - It is the policy of the Desert Healthcare District ("District") Board of Directors to keep minutes of all regular and special meetings of the Board.
+POLICY #BOD-12 - It is the policy of the Desert Healthcare District ("District") Board of Directors ("Board") to keep minutes of all regular and special meetings of the Board.

-- 1 The Secretary of the Board of Directors shall keep minutes of all regular and special meetings of the Board.
+- 1. The Secretary of the Board of Directors shall keep minutes of all regular and special meetings of the Board.
 The Secretary of the Board of Directors shall be appointed by the Board as described in POLICY #BOD-02. - 1.1 Copies of a meeting's minutes shall be distributed to Directors as a part of the information packet for the next regular meeting of the Board, at which time the Board will consider approving the minutes as presented or with modifications.
 Once approved by the Board, the official minutes shall be kept and available for public review. - 1.2 Unless directed otherwise, an electronic recording of regular and special meetings of the Board of Directors will be made.
-The device upon which the recording is stored shall be kept in a fire-resistant, locked cabinet for a minimum of two (2) years, or in accordance with Board POLICY #OP-03, "Records Retention".
+In accordance with POLICY #OP-03, "Records Retention".
 Members of the public may inspect recordings of Board meetings without charge on a playback machine that will be made available by the District or on the District website.
-Electronic versions of regular Board meetings shall be available online on the District's website. - 1.3 Motions, resolutions or ordinances shall be recorded in the minutes as having passed or failed, and individual votes will be recorded for all actions.
+Electronic versions of regular Board meetings shall be available online on the District's website. - 1.3 Motions, resolutions or ordinances shall be recorded in the minutes as having passed or failed, and individual votes or abstentions will be recorded for all actions.
 All resolutions adopted by the Board shall be numbered consecutively.
-In addition to other information that the Board may deem to be of importance, the following information (if relevant) shall be included in each meeting's minutes:
+In addition to other information that the Board may deem to be of importance, the following information (if relevant) shall be included in each meeting's minutes: - Date, place and type of each meeting;

-- 1.3.1 Date, place and type of each meeting; - 1.3.2 Directors present and absent by name; - 1.3.3 Administrative staff present by name; - 1.3.4 Call to order; - 1.3.5 Time and name of late arriving Directors; - 1.3.6 Time and name of early departing Directors; - 1.3.7 Names of Directors absent during any agenda item upon which action was taken: - 1.3.8 Summary record of staff reports and recommendations; - 1.3.9 Summary record of public comment regarding matters not on the agenda, including names of commentators if provided; - 1.3.10 Approval of the minutes or modified minutes of preceding meetings; - 1.3.11 Approval of financial reports; - 1.3.12 Record by number (a sequential range is acceptable) of all warrants approved for payment; - 1.3.13 Record of the vote of each Director on every action item and if any, names and reasons for abstentions from voting; [Government Code section 54953(c)(2)] - 1.3.14 Resolutions described as to their substantive content and sequential numbering: - 1.3.15 Record of all contracts and agreements, and their amendment, approved by the Board; - 1.3.16 Approval of the annual budget; - 1.3.17 Approval of all polices; - 1.3.18 Approval of all dispositions of District assets; - 1.3.19 Approval of all purchases of District assets; and, - 1.3.20 Time of meeting adjournment. - 1.4 The functions of Board Secretary may be delegated to a District Staff member and not a member of the Board of Directors in accordance with POLICY #BOD-02.
+- Directors present and absent by name, with notation of late arrivals and early departures; - District staff present by name; - List of agenda items per POLICY #BOD-07; - If applicable, a summary of discussion will be notated for each agenda item; - Time the meeting was Called to Order; - Approval of Agenda; - Notation of public comments regarding matters not on the agenda, including names of commentators if provided; - Approval of the minutes or modified minutes of preceding meetings; - Approval of financial reports; - Resolutions described as to their substantive content and sequential numbering; - Record of all contracts and agreements, and their amendment, approved by the Board; - Approval of the annual budget; - Approval of all polices; - Approval of all dispositions of District assets; - Approval of all purchases of District; and, - Time of meeting adjournment. - 1.4 The functions of Board Secretary may be delegated to a District Staff member and not a member of the Board of Directors in accordance with POLICY #BOD-02.

-POLICY TITLE: MEMBERSHIPS IN ORGANIZATIONS, TRAINING,
+POLICY TITLE: DHCD MEMBERSHIPS IN ORGANIZATIONS,

-EDUCATION, CONFERENCES, AND REIMBURSEMENT PROCEDURE
+TRAINING, EDUCATION, CONFERENCES, AND

+REIMBURSEMENT PROCEDURE

-POLICY #BOD-13: It is the policy of the Desert Healthcare District ("District") Board of Directors to encourage members of the Board of Directors to attend educational conferences, professional meetings, trainings and community events when the purpose of such activities is to improve District operation.
+POLICY #BOD-13: It is the policy of the Desert Healthcare District ("District") Board of Directors ("Board") to encourage members of the Board to attend educational conferences, professional meetings, trainings, and community events when the purpose of such activities is to improve District operations.
 Directors shall be mindful that public funds are being spent and that only a reasonable and necessary level of expense is warranted.

-Participation of its elected officials in community events will expand the District's visibility in the community and increasing the access of District residents to their elected officials.
+Participation of its elected officials in community events will expand the District's visibility in the community and increase the access of District residents to their elected officials.
 In turn, this will lead to a broader understanding of the District's mission and to improve community ties.